PrairieLearn/PrairieLearn/docs/java-grader/index.md

     }
 ```

-Tests are listed to the user in alphabetical order of name.
+To change the order in which test results are shown to the user, you may use [the `@TestMethodOrder` annotation](https://junit.org/junit5/docs/current/user-guide/#writing-tests-test-execution-order).

 ### Libraries and instructor-provided classes